OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 We also collect, use and share **Aggregated Data** such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does **not** directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.

 We do not collect any **Special Categories of Personal Data** about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

+We use mobile analytics software to allow us to better understand the functionality of our mobile software on your device.
+This software may record information such as how often you play our games, the events that occur within the games, aggregated usage, performance data, and where the games were downloaded from.
+We do not link the information we store within the analytics software to any personal information you submit within the games.

 **IF YOU FAIL TO PROVIDE PERSONAL DATA**